Connecting with the Moon

 Czech Republic (26,000 years ago):

-The "Wolf Bone" from Dolni VestonICE w/ similar markings
+The "Wolf Bone" from Dolni VestonICE w/ similar markings, continuing the pattern across Central Europe.

 Kyiv, Ukraine (18,000 BC):